AI-Hypercomputer/xpk/README.md

 ## Running XPK on existing clusters

 In order to run XPK commands on a cluster it needs to be set up correctly.
 This is done automatically when creating a cluster using `xpk cluster create`.
-For clusters created differently (e.g.: with `gcluster`) there is a dedicated command: `xpk cluster adapt`.
+For clusters created differently (e.g.: with 'gcloud' or a Cluster Toolkit blueprint) there is a dedicated command: `xpk cluster adapt`.
 This command installs required config maps, kueue, jobset, CSI drivers etc.

 Currently `xpk cluster adapt` supports only the following device types: